cran/sgboost/README.md

 Implements the sparse-group boosting in to be used conjunction with the R-package `mboost`.
-A formula object defining group base learners and individual base learners is used in the fitting process..
+A formula object defining group base learners and individual base learners is used in the fitting process.
 Regularization is based on the degrees of freedom of individual baselearners
 $df(\lambda)$ and the ones of group baselearners $df(\lambda^{(g)})$, such that $df(\lambda) = \alpha$ and $df(\lambda^{(g)}) = 1- \alpha$.